-9.301 Agricultural Economics and Management I
+9.301 Agricultural Economics and Management 1 F L2T1

 The subject covers two broad strands: basic economic principles, and applied methods for farm management planning.
-The material on economic principles centres on (a) the theory of production economics, which provides the background for many of the tools of applied farm management; and (b) price theory with emphasis on agricultural markets.
+The material on economic principles centres on 1. the theory of production economics, which provides the background for many of the tools of applied farm management; and 2. price theory with emphasis on agricultural markets.

-The management planning strand emphasises basic farm planning procedures such as partial, whole-farm and parametric budgeting, and gross margins analysis.
+The management planning strand emphasizes basic farm planning procedures such as partial, whole-farm and parametric budgeting, and gross margins analysis.
 As necessary background for the application of such methods, the course also includes coverage of valuation principles, land tenure, systems of title, discounting procedures, depreciation methods, tax and credit structures, and discussion of the design and use of farm record systems.

-9.302 Agricultural Economics and Management II F L2T1
+9.302 Agricultural Economics and Management 2 F L2T1